OmegaRogue/TenorSharp/README.md

 ## License

-This project is licensed under the GNU LGPL v3.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU LGPL v3.0 License - see the [COPYING.LESSER](COPYING.LESSER) and [COPYING](COPYING) files for details

 ## Acknowledgments